How to Rank: The SEO Checklist

 The SEO Checklist: Backlink Strategies

-One of the latter but perhaps most important items in our SEO checklist for 2018, is having a coherent backlink strategy.
+One of the latter but perhaps most important items in our SEO checklist, is having a coherent backlink strategy.

 Backlinks are part of the top three ranking factor, and there are different takes and combinations, such as whitehat outreach marketing, influencer prospecting and link insertions, Greyhat web 2.0s and perhaps what’s most effective, business owners that buy private blog networks backlinks for SEO ranking.

 They are all valid approaches, but ultimately you’ll want to adopt a strategy that best fits your budget and resources (mainly time).

 Whitehat content marketing takes time and is generally expensive.